timjedrek/landing-page-project/README.md

 # landing-page-project
-A landing webpage using CSS flexbox
+A landing page using CSS flexbox